-From the natural beauty of the northern lights, to the welcoming population, Iceland is quickly becoming the place to be when it comes to embracing a new culture and way of life.
-The country offers an enticing landscape of scenic coastlines, picturesque waterfalls, and a delicious cuisine to all its visitors.
+From the natural beauty of the northern lights to the welcoming population, Iceland is quickly becoming the place to be when it comes to embracing a new culture and way of life.
+The country offers an enticing landscape of scenic coastlines, picturesque waterfalls, and delicious cuisine to all its visitors.

 So, if you were considering taking a trip to Iceland, then it is definitely a place you should add to your bucket list.
 Here we have put together this guide of 4 tips that will help to make your trip to Iceland even more enjoyable!

 Best time to visit Iceland

 When to visit Iceland is always the big question.
 Summer brings somewhat slightly warmer weather and longer days whilst Winter is perfect for the Northern Lights.
 Ideally, we recommend you visit from June to August to make the most out of the Midnight Sun and longer days.
 However, if you are set on seeing the Northern lights, make sure you visit in February, March, September, and October.
 It is worth noting that the northern lights are not visible in the Summer months.

 Things to know before you go to Iceland

 - Limited daylight – Visiting in Winter brings its own type of magic but you need to plan your trip carefully.
 Daylight is very limited in the winter months – with darkness for almost 20 hours a day on the shortest days of the year.
 You are much more likely to see the Northern Lights during this time but just plan your days carefully

 - Book everything in advance – Iceland is incredibly popular but also very limited in the way of restaurants, tours and hotels.
 Book everything in advance, even restaurant reservations.